dsegovia90/chingu/README.md

 #### Contributing

 Notice a bug?
 Have an idea for an improvement?
 Interested in helping?
 Please let us know.

-You can open an issue (preferred) or message us on Slack or via email with your thoughts.
+Help and contributions are welcome: Go ahead and open an issue or make a pull request.
+For larger changes - beyond bug fixes - we recommend that you talk to one of the project authors first.
+You can open an issue (preferred) or contact us on Slack or via email with your thoughts.

 ## Authors
 - Daniel ([sego90](https://github.com/sego90))